Can we talk about the best new soap to hit the air in ages?

 She is, in turns, strong, funny and heartbreakingly vulnerable.

-And her friend Maggie (played in the 1967 episodes by Bethel Leslie) is delightfully droll and sarcastic.
+And her friend Maggie (played in early episodes by Bethel Leslie, and in episodes after 1968 by Lydia Bruce) is delightfully droll and sarcastic.
 Maggie’s shade game is TOTALLY on point.

-Yes, it’s 1968.
-Some of this is probably a little too dry for today’s soap viewers.
+Yes, some of this is probably a little too dry for today’s soap viewers.

 But it’s these kinds of small, intimate scenes that, when layered together, build a character and a storyline.
 Many of today’s shows skip the buildup and only set off the fireworks – and wonder why we’re increasingly numb to the explosions.